LeoEspinoza12/react_project_10/README.md

 All the data provided in this app are from [Open Weather Map API.](https://openweathermap.org/api).
 It is fully accurate and provides real time forecast.
 The app is fully functional and you can use it [here.](https://aimanski-weatherapp.firebaseapp.com/)

-# The PhotoBlog App looks like this
+# The app looks like this

 ![Screenshot](public/screen.png)